metamaxo/fehther/README.md

 8.  **Configuration:**

-    * Fehther is now running.
+    * fehther is now running.
 Edit the configuration file at `~/.config/fehther/config.ini` to customize its behavior.

 ## Configuration

-Fehther offers many configuration options, most of which are optional.
+fehther offers many configuration options, most of which are optional.
 Here's a detailed explanation of each option.
 Ensure your folder layout matches the configured modes.
 The basic folder structure starts from your main wallpaper folder:

 For example, a complete folder structure for day and night might look like this: